sijingzhangzsj0604/docs/docs/cloud/guides/product/request-id.md

 Please refer to [How to Deploy Apache APISIX](../product/how-to-deploy-apache-apisix.md) to learn how to deploy Apache APISIX and connect it to API7 Cloud.
 In this guide, we'll deploy an Apache APISIX instance on Docker.

-### Create Application and API
+### Create Service and API

-We'll create an Application with the following details in this guide.
+We'll create a Service with the following details in this guide.

-1. The Application name is `request-id-app`.
+1. The Service name is `request-id-app`.
 2. The path prefix is `/v1`.
 3. The HTTP Host is `request-id.httpbin.org`.
 4. The upstream URL is `https://httpbin.org`.

-Besides, we'll create an API inside the `request-id-app` Application.
+Besides, we'll create an API inside the `request-id-app` Service.

 1. The API name is `anything`.
 2. The path is `/anything` (prefix match), and strip the path prefix.